dthain/opsys-sp24/project3/index.md

 Additionally, when the user clicks on a location, you should recenter the image around that location.
 Also, add the ability to dynamically adjust `maxiter` by pressing a key.

 Play around with the tool for a bit, and find an interesting area that takes more than ten seconds to compute.
-You can increase the computation time by either increasing the size of the window, or by increaasing the `maxiter` value to compute more detail.
+You will probably have to zoom in and adjust the size of `maxiter` to get more detail.

 Once the interactive program works as desired, keep that version in the file `fractal.c`